ZacheryCalahan/RiSC-16SyntaxHighlight/README.md

 ## Features

 A basic syntax highlighter for the RiSC-16 CPU.
+This is an extention for VS Code that works with the RiSC-16 CPU design by Bruce Jacob. https://user.eng.umd.edu/~blj/risc/

 ## Release Notes